You could hear a pin drop at Gersten Pavilion. Collective confusion mounting. Uncomfortable tension swelling.

 Gathers’ autopsy revealed he died of hypertrophic cardiomyopathy, a heart-muscle disorder that restricts blood flow.
 Earlier that season, Gathers collapsed against UC Santa Barbara.
-It was discovered he had an irregular heartbeat and was subsequently prescribed the beta-blocker, Inderal.
+It was discovered he had an irregular heartbeat, and he was subsequently prescribed the beta-blocker Inderal.
 He was a projected NBA lottery pick.

 Loyola Marymount’s NCAA Tournament Run

 Just over five minutes into the second half of LMU’s first-round game, the whistle blew.
 Bo Kimble was fouled.
 The senior guard was a longtime friend of Gathers.
 They grew up and went to Dobbins Technical High School in Philadelphia together, attended USC their freshmen year together, and transferred to Loyola Marymount together.

 It was only right they shoot their first free throw of the NCAA Tournament together.